Umbriel: Origin and evolution

 Umbriel is thought to have formed from an accretion disc or subnebula; a disc of gas and dust that either existed around Uranus for some time after its formation or was created by the giant impact that most likely gave Uranus its large obliquity.
-The precise composition of the subnebula is not known; however, the higher density of Uranian moons compared to the moons of Saturn indicates that it may have been relatively water-poor.
+The precise composition of the subnebula is not known, but the higher density of Uranian moons compared to the moons of Saturn indicates that it may have been relatively water-poor.
 Significant amounts of nitrogen and carbon may have been present in the form of carbon monoxide (CO) and molecular nitrogen (N2) instead of ammonia and methane.
 The moons that formed in such a subnebula would contain less water ice (with CO and N2 trapped as clathrate) and more rock, explaining the higher density.

 Umbriel's accretion probably lasted for several thousand years.
 The impacts that accompanied accretion caused heating of the moon's outer layer.
 The maximum temperature of around 180 K was reached at the depth of about 3 km.
-After the end of formation, the subsurface layer cooled, while the interior of Umbriel heated due to decay of radioactive elements present in its rocks.
+After the end of formation, the subsurface layer cooled, while the interior of Umbriel heated due to decay of radioactive elements in its rocks.
 The cooling near-surface layer contracted, while the interior expanded.
 This caused strong extensional stresses in the moon's crust, which may have led to cracking.
 This process probably lasted for about 200 million years, implying that any endogenous activity ceased billions of years ago.

 The initial accretional heating together with continued decay of radioactive elements may have led to melting of the ice if an antifreeze like ammonia (in the form of ammonia hydrate) or some salt was present.
 The melting may have led to the separation of ice from rocks and formation of a rocky core surrounded by an icy mantle.
 A layer of liquid water (ocean) rich in dissolved ammonia may have formed at the core–mantle boundary.
-The eutectic temperature of this mixture is 176 K. The ocean, however, is likely to have frozen long ago.
-Among Uranian moons Umbriel was least subjected to endogenic resurfacing processes, although it may like other Uranian moons have experienced a very early resurfacing event.
+The eutectic temperature of this mixture is 176 K. The ocean is likely to have frozen long ago.
+Among Uranian moons Umbriel was least subjected to endogenic resurfacing processes, although it may, like other Uranian moons, have experienced a very early resurfacing event.